• Skip to primary navigation

 Can you make cookie dough ahead of time?

-Yes, you can refrigerate the dough up to 2 days before baking or go ahead and scoop it into balls and freeze them.
+Yes, you can refrigerate the dough up to 2 days before baking or go ahead and scoop it into balls and flash freeze them for about an hour before transferring them to a freezer bag.
 Then you can bake a few whenever you want something sweet.
 They will be good in the freezer for 2-3 months.

 Storage